Blog/Interview Preparation/How to Prepare for an Academic Interview

 5. Practice Academic Communication (Not Memorization)

 An academic interview tests how you think aloud.
+Focus on:

 • Logical structure (problem → method → outcome)